 - Full-time Clinical Externship

-(Year 4 requires a 12 month, full-time, clinic placement at an approved agency; at least 1850 hours of clinical experience)
+(A 12 month, full-time, clinic placement at an approved agency; at least 1850 hours of clinical experience)

 (First and Second Year Qualifying Exams; Third Year Comprehensive Exam)